-In connection with but prior to the consummation of our business combination, we entered into an executive chairperson agreement with Mr. Perry (the "Perry Agreement") providing for standard terms of employment as the executive chairman of our board of directors, including an initial \$260,000 annual base salary, eligibility to participate in the health and welfare benefits offered to full-time employees and the initial grant of a nonqualified stock option to purchase 28,300 shares of our common stock (the "Initial Option"), which will vest 1/3 on the first anniversary of the grant date and in equal monthly installments over the next two years, subject to Mr. Perry's continued service as a member of the board of directors on each applicable vesting date; provided, that the Initial Option shall fully vest in the event of a sale event (as defined in the Perry Agreement).
-In addition to the Initial Option, on each of the Company's annual meeting of stockholders, if Mr. Perry continues thereafter to be a member of the board of directors, he will receive a grant of a non-statutory stock option to purchase 11,800 shares of our common stock on the date of such annual meeting (the "Annual Grant").
-The Annual Grant will vest in full on the earlier of (i) the one-year anniversary of the grant date or (ii) the Company's next annual meeting of stockholders, subject to Mr. Perry's continued service as a member of our board of directors on such vesting date; provided, that the Annual Grant shall fully vest in the event of a sale event.
+In connection with but prior to the consummation of our business combination, we entered into an executive chairperson agreement with Mr. Perry (the "Perry Agreement") providing for standard terms of employment as the executive chairman of our board of directors, including an initial \$260,000 annual base salary, eligibility to participate in the health and welfare benefits offered to full-time employees and the initial grant of a nonqualified stock option to purchase 28,300 shares of our common stock (the "Initial Option"), which will vest 1/3 on the first anniversary of the grant date and in equal monthly installments over the next two years, subject to Mr. Perry's continued service as a member of the board of directors, he will receive a grant of a non-statutory stock option to purchase 11,800 shares of our common stock on the date of such annual meeting (the "Annual Grant").
+The Annual Grant will vest in full on the earlier of (i) the one-year anniversary of the grant date or (ii) the Company's next annual meeting of stockholders, subject to Mr. Perry's continued ate or (ii) the Company's next annual meeting of stockholders, subject to Mr. Perry's continues thereafter to be a member of the board of directors, he will receive a grant of a non-statutory stock option to purchase 11,800 shares of our common stock on the date of such annual meeting (the "Annual Grant").
+The Annual Grant will vest in full on the earlier of (i) the one-year anniversary of the grant date or (ii) the Company's next annual meeting of stockholders, subject to Mr. Perry's continued service as a member of our board of directors as a member of a sale event.
 The Perry Agreement requires Mr. Perry to execute the Company's standard form of restrictive covenants agreement.